coderitter/coderitter-rmc/README.md

 #### Method naming scheme and standard methods

-The Coderitter API's remote method call uses an `Object.method` naming scheme.
-For example, an object might be called `User`.
+The Coderitter API's remote method call uses an `Entity.method` naming scheme.
+For example, an entity might be called `User`.
 A method regarding a user might be `get`.
 Thus the resulting method name is `User.get`.

-The Coderitter API defines the following standard methods which most of the objects want to implement.
+The Coderitter API defines the following standard methods which most of the entities want to implement.

-- `get`: Retrieve arbitrary many objects.
+- `get`: Retrieve entities.
-- `count`: Count objects.
+- `count`: Count entities.
-- `store`: Stores an object.
-If the objects was not already stored, it is created, if it was already stored, it is updated.
+- `store`: Stores an entity.
+If the entity was not already stored, it is created, if it was already stored, it is updated.
-- `delete`: Delete an object.
-Most of the time it will be implemented in the way that exactly one object is deleted.
-There can also be implementations where more than one object is.
+- `delete`: Delete an entity.

 Additional methods can and have to be added as appropriate.

+#### Default remote method call interfaces

+This package defines a set of default remote method call interfaces.

+- `RemoteCriteriaCall`: Uses [knight-criteria](https://github.com/coderitter/knight-criteria) to retrieve individually filtered entities for example through a get method.

 ### Result